 So you have a link in your welcome email, but you can also link to your Facebook group in every other email.
 For subscribers, this could be the first time they realize you have a group and it’s just another way to reach more targeted people to join your group.

 There’s no shame to add multiple call-to-actions at the end of your blog posts!
 You can have share buttons, lead magnet, content upgrade, related posts, a conversation starter question and even a promotion for your Facebook group!

-Check out Caitlin Bacher’s example of how she promotes her group at the end of her blog post:
+Check out Caitlin Bacher’s example of how she promotes her group at the end of a blog post:

 17. Have Others Feature Your Facebook Group

-While you can’t hound other bloggers to write a roundup post on Facebook groups and include yous, it’s nice when other bloggers do and feature your group!
+While you can’t hound other bloggers to write a roundup post on Facebook groups and include yours, it’s nice when other bloggers do and feature your group!

 When bloggers feature my blog/s or Facebook group, I usually share the love and promote their post on my social media profiles!

 18. Put a Link in Your Pinterest Group Description